zczliue/AMLS2021SN15105271/README.md

 ## Files
-Explanation for the files stored in repository:
+Explanation for the files stored in repository main branch:
 - [A1](./A1) (folder):
   - A1_functions_all.py: function file that carries out grid search, training, testing and image plots
   - A1_extract_landmarks.py: function file that adapted from AMLS lab2 to read and extract 68 facial landmarks and labels with dlib library